manuelleduc/object-algebra-getting-started/README.md

 ## Extension of the original model

-In this part we'll add a multiplication expression :
+In this part we will add a multiplication expression:

  ![expression extended model](./figures/expression_extended.png)